Posts tagged with Tools

 Read post

 React is a big buzzword word right now.
-In fact, it has been a big buzz word for a few years now and with good reason.
-React has shot to meteoric success since its release in May 2013.
+In fact, it has been a big buzz word for a few years now.
 Today I'll discuss 5 reasons to learn React.
-1\.
-Performance React is light…

 Read post

 In Node.js we use the CommonJS module pattern for sharing code between files.
-In this article, I'll explain how to use the require keyword and how it's related to module caching in Node.
-CommonJS CommonJS is the pattern used in Node.js to share functionality f…
+In this article, I'll explain what module caching is and how it works.

 Read post